 Homeowner’s insurance also does not extend to intentional acts.
 That means that if you intentionally hurt someone that is in your home or a neighbor, homeowner’s insurance will not help you with the liability associated with that harm.

 A Boston injury lawyer can help you with a claim that might involve your homeowner’s insurance.
-Call Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.